arnabs542/interviewpractice/binary-search-trees/EPI/the-range-lookup-problem.md

 ##### Explanation:

 The brute force solution is to simply iterate over the entire tree and append all nodes with values contained in the interval.
-The time complexity is $$\small \mathcal O(n)$$, and space is bounded by recursion stack: $$\small \mathcal O(h)$$.
+The time complexity is $\small \mathcal O(n)$, and space is bounded by recursion stack: $\small \mathcal O(h)$.
 The solution is not ideal because we don't take advantage of the relationship between the nodes and their children.
 For example, suppose `tree.data < interval.left` - there is no reason to traverse down the left subtree at all, since all values will be less than equal to the root value.

 ##### Code \(Optimized\):